Decline, impact of reopenings: what's the latest on the Covid-19 epidemic, and what to expect in the autumn?

 The Conversation France: The epidemic's decline was faster than the models had anticipated in April.
 What happened?

 Mircea Sofonea: It's important to remember that mechanistic epidemiological models (i.e. those based explicitly on explicit transmission dynamics) don't produce forecasts, but projections.
-Formally, they are akin to a logical implication: if condition A is fulfilled, then situation B can be expected to occur.
+Formally, they are similar to a logical implication: if condition A is fulfilled, then situation B can be expected to occur.

 If the working hypotheses are not in fact satisfied, the scenarios produced become obsolete and the simulations have to be updated.
 This problem arises mainly when the signal of the effect of a new measure is still incomplete in the hospital data on which our models have been based since the start of the pandemic.

 Our first projections for the third containment were drawn up at the end of April.
-At that time, the effect of the third containment was limited compared with the first two, with an average of 10 people infecting 9, compared with 8 (or even 7) in the previous two.
+At that date, the effect of the third containment was limited compared with the first two, with an average of 10 people infecting 9, compared with 8 (or even 7) in the previous two.
 Our most optimistic scenario was therefore based on the assumption that this trend would not be reversed.

 The pleasant surprise came a week later, at the beginning of May, when the containment effect was reinforced.
 From then on, we were able to update the simulations.